wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-03-10-what-makes-code-readable.markdown

 ## Other factors

-<span style="font-size: 21px; line-height: 1.6;">There are plenty of other factors involved in code readability.
-But as with most things, readability is entirely subjective -- it's important not to confuse it with personal preference.</span>
+There are plenty of other factors involved in code readability.
+But as with most things, readability is entirely subjective -- it's important not to confuse it with personal preference.

 Programming is an interesting mix of engineering and craft.
 As well as borrowing precision and discipline from engineering, we need to remember to also borrow style and ergonomics from visual design.